 Located almost on the Canadian Border in Minnesota, Voyageurs is one of the best-kept secrets of the northern United States, having received less than 300,000 visitors even during its busiest year!

-Voyageurs also offers the unique chance of seeing the Northern Lights, something that is not very common in the United States other than in Alaska.
+Voyageurs also offers the unique chance to see the Northern Lights, something that is not very common in the United States other than in Alaska.
 This makes Voyageurs a must if you’ve always wanted to see the aurora borealis but don’t necessarily want to leave the Lower 48.

 Moreover, wildlife spotting is a real treat here, with species like bears, foxes, and wolves commonly spotted inside the park, especially around the Gold Portage area, which you can reach on a canoe!

-Entrance Fee: Free! (camping and houseboat permits as well as boat tour reservation fees apply).
+Entrance Fee: Free! (camping and houseboat permits are required, as well as boat tour reservation fees apply).

 Operating Season: Year-round.
-Summer is boating whilst in winter the park is transformed into a frozen lake.
-Icy conditions can make the park inaccessible in the should seasons so bear weather warnings in mnd.
+Summer is boating whilst in winter, the park is transformed into a frozen lake making for a great Minnesota road trip.
+Icy conditions can make the park inaccessible in the should seasons, so bear weather warnings in mind.

 4. Great Sand Dunes National Park & Preserve